milancoin-project/p2pool-n/README.md

 * Run P2Pool with the "--net spaincoin" option.
 * Run your miner program, connecting to 127.0.0.1 on port 26490.

+Milancoin:
+* Run P2Pool with the "--net Milancoin" option.
+* Run your miner program, connecting to 127.0.0.1 on port 13333.

 Sponsors:
 -------------------------